A Joint Quantum Computing, Neural Network and Embedding Theory Approach for the Derivation of the Universal Functional

 For the VQE-algorithm, the wave function is parameterized with some vector $\theta$, i.e., ~$\ket{\Psi(\theta)}$.
 The parameter $\theta$ thereby directly affects the gates used on the level of the quantum hardware.
 This gives the slightly rewritten ground state problem

-where the minimization is over the parameter(s) $\theta$ with $\hat{H}$ the Hamiltonian expressed in Pauli-strings.
-The parameter $\theta$ are subsequently varied to minimize the energy expectation value \cite{AbuNada2021}.
+where the minimization is over the parameter(s) $\theta$, and where $\hat{H}$ is the Hamiltonian expressed in Pauli-strings.
+The parameters $\theta$ are subsequently varied to minimize the energy expectation value \cite{AbuNada2021}.
 This minimization is done classically, while the evaluation of the expectation value is executed on a quantum processor.
 The algorithm is presented below as Alg.~\ref{alg:VQE}.
-Note that already for relatively small system sizes, the parameter $\theta$ can grow drastically in dimensionality if truly all possible states are to be represented.
+Note that already for relatively small system sizes, the parameter $\theta$ can grow drastically in dimensionality if all possible states are to be represented.
 Since the introduction of VQE, efforts have been devoted to find good parametrizations that use physical and quantum chemical knowledge to reduce the size of the variational phase space by, e.g., utilizing coupled cluster like states \cite{Tilly2022} or complete active space approaches.